Lowess/terraform-aws-vpc/README.md

 ## 4. Create `route tables` and `routes`

-Finaly, link the infrastructure together by creating `route tables` and `routes` so that servers from `public` and `private` subnets can send their traffic to the respective gateway, either the `internet gateway` or the `NAT` ones.
+Finally, link the infrastructure together by creating `route tables` and `routes` so that servers from `public` and `private` subnets can send their traffic to the respective gateway, either the `internet gateway` or the `NAT` ones.

 * [aws_route_table](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route_table)
 * [aws_route](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route)